cloudspannerecosystem/omegatrade/README.md

 ## Quickstart

-In order to run the OmegaTrade application locally, you will need to do the following:
+The following steps will guide you to run the OmegaTrade application locally.

 1. Set up the Cloud Spanner Emulator and create the Instance, Database and Schema in the emulator.
 2. Set up the Backend service and connect it to the Emulator.